Model structures on the category of complexes of quiver representations: Two descriptions of Derived category

+By \cite[Theorem 2.2]{Hov02} we have an abelian model structure on $C(\CQ)$ which we call it{componentwise projective model structure}, where the weak equivalences are the homology isomorphisms, the cofibrations (resp. trivial cofibrations) are the monomorphisms with cokernels in $(\CQ, {dgPrj-}R)$ (resp, $(\CQ,Prj-C(R)))$, and the fibrations (resp. trivial fibrations) are the epimorphisms whose kernels are in $(\CQ,Prj-C(R))^\perp)$ (resp. $(\CQ, {dgPrj-}R)^\perp$).

-is a Hovey pair.
-Clearly the homotopy category of this model structure is equal to $\D(\mathcal{Q})$.
-As we see in example \ref{example} this model structure is different than well known projective model structure on $\C(\CQ)$.
-In the following we introduce some applications of componentwise projective model structureon $\C(\CQ)$.
-First, we start with an example.
+Clearly the homotopy category of this model structure is equal to $D(\mathcal{Q})$.
+As we see in example \ref{example} this model structure is different than well known projective model structure on $C(\CQ)$.
+In the following we introduce some applications of componentwise projective model structureon $C(\CQ)$.
+First, we recall the notion of cofibrant replacement and fibrant replacement. \begin{definition} Let $\mathcal{C}$ be a model category.
+The axioms of model structure on $\mathcal{C}$ implies that any object $X\in \mathcal{C}$ has a cofibrant resolution consisting of cofibrant object $QX\in \mathcal{C}$ equipped with a trivially fibration $QX\lrt X$ in $\mathcal{C}$.
+Dually, $X$ has also a fibrant resolution consisting of a fibrant object $RX\in \mathcal{C}$ equipped with a trivially cofibration $X\lrt RX$.
+The object $QX$ (resp. $RX$) is called cofibrant replacement (resp. fibrant replacement) of $X$. \end{definition}